San Francisco Bay Area Halloween events 2017

 Oakland Zoo

 Boo at the Zoo - Oakland's zoo has its own Boo event.
 Dress up in your costume and collect candy around the park.
 Other activities include face painting, treats for the animals and much more.
 Check out how the animals at the Oakland Zoo celebrate Halloween!
 Oct.
-28 and 29 from 10 a.m. to 3 p.m.
+27 and 28 from 10 a.m.- 3 p.m.

 Pirates of Emerson, Pleasanton

 Haunted Themed Park - This scary attraction features six haunted attractions and some nighttime entertainment.
 You can explore "Farmageddon," "Pirates of Emerson," the "Dark Gauntlet," "Terror-Tories," "Beneath the Darkness" and "Trick or Treat."
-Oct.
-19-22, 26-31 from 7:05 p.m. to 12 a.m.
+Oct.18-31, starting at 7 p.m.

 Piedmont Pumpkin Patch

 Pumpkin Patch - Pick out the perfect pumpkin at this Pumpkin Wonderland.
-Open all of October.
+Open all of October from 9 a.m. - 8 p.m.

 UC Theatre, Berkeley